-The consolidated financial statements of the Company with respect to the financial years ended December 31, 2013, December 31, 2014 and December 31, 2015 were prepared in accordance with the International Financial Reporting Standards as endorsed by the European Union ("IFRS").
-They have all been audited by BDO Bedrijfsrevisoren - BDO Réviseurs d'Entreprises CVBA/SCRL, represented by Gert Claes, who delivered an unqualified audit opinion with an explanatory paragraph for 2013, 2014 and 2015.
-These audit opinions can be found in sections 11.7, 11.8, and 11.9 respectively.
+The consolidated financial statements of the Company with respect to the financial years ended December 31, 2014, December 31, 2015 and December 31, 2016 were prepared in accordance with the International Financial Reporting Standards as endorsed by the European Union ("IFRS").
+They have all been audited by BDO Bedrijfsrevisoren - BDO Réviseurs d'Entreprises CVBA/SCRL, represented by Veerle Catry in 2016 and by Gert Claes in 2015 and 2014, who delivered an unqualified audit opinion with an emphasis of matter paragraph for 2014 and 2015 and an unqualified audit opinion for 2016.
+These audit opinions can be found in sections 11.7, 11.8 and 11.9 respectively.

-BDO Bedrijfsrevisoren - BDO Réviseurs d'Entreprises CVBA/SCRL, represented by Gert Claes, also issued unqualified audit opinions with an explanatory paragraph on the statutory financial statements of the Company with respect to the financial years ended December 31, 2015, 2014 and 2013.
+BDO Bedrijfsrevisoren - BDO Réviseurs d'Entreprises CVBA/SCRL, represented by Gert Claes (for the financial years ended December 31, 2015 and 2014) and Veerle Catry (for the financial year ended December 31, 2016), also issued an unqualified audit opinion on the statutory financial statements of the Company with respect to the financial year ended December 31, 2016 and unqualified audit opinions with an emphasis of matter paragraph on the statutory financial statements of the Company for the years 2015 and 2014.

-This registration document, together with the complete version of the statutory financial statements of the Company with respect to the financial year ended December 31, 2015, the annual report of the Board of Directors on the consolidated financial statements and the statutory financial statements, and the auditor's report on the statutory financial statements are made available on the website of TiGenix (www.tigenix.com) as from April 30, 2016 at the latest and can be obtained free of charge.
+This annual report, together with the complete version of the statutory financial statements of the Company with respect to the financial year ended December 31, 2016, the annual report of the Board of Directors on the consolidated financial statements and the statutory financial statements, and the auditor's report on the statutory financial statements are made available on the website of TiGenix (www.tigenix.com) as from April 6, 2017 at the latest and can be obtained free of charge.

-Certain financial information in this registration document has been subject to rounding adjustments and currency conversion adjustments.
+Certain financial information in this annual report has been subject to rounding adjustments and currency conversion adjustments.
 Accordingly, the sum of certain data may not be equal to the expressed total.

-The Company has incorporated the 2013 consolidated financial statements by reference.
+The Company has incorporated the 2014 consolidated financial statements by reference.

 10.2.
-Statement by the CEO
+STATEMENT BY THE CEO